FantomMenaceDAO/MIPs/proposals/mip-3.md

 ## tl;dr
-Give ourselves NFTs as governance tokens to vote
+Give ourselves NFTs as governance tokens to vote (setup NFT DAO)

 ## Motivation
 We should this because...